EUV lithography: History and economic impact

-In the 1960s, visible light was used for the production of integrated circuits, with wavelengths as short as 435 nm (mercury "g line").
+In the 1960s, visible light was used for the production of integrated circuits, with wavelengths as short as 435 nm (mercury G line).

-Later, ultraviolet (UV) light was used, at first with a wavelength of 365 nm (mercury "i line"), then with excimer wavelengths, first of 248 nm (krypton fluoride laser), then 193 nm (argon fluoride laser), which was called deep UV.
+Later, ultraviolet (UV) light was used, at first with a wavelength of 365 nm (mercury I line), then with excimer wavelengths, first of 248 nm (krypton fluoride laser), then 193 nm (argon fluoride laser), which was called deep UV.

 The next step, going even smaller, was called extreme UV, or EUV.
-The EUV technology was considered impossible by many.

 EUV light is absorbed by glass and air, so instead of using lenses to focus the beams of light as done previously, mirrors in vacuum would be needed.
 A reliable production of EUV was also problematic.
-Then, leading producers of steppers Canon and Nikon stopped development, and some predicted the end of Moore's law.
+Then, leading producers of steppers Canon and Nikon stopped development.

 While working at Nippon Telegraph and Telephone (NTT) in mid-1980s Japan, engineer Hiroo Kinoshita first proposed the concept of EUV.
 He tested the idea and successfully demonstrated the first EUV images at a 1986 Japan Society of Applied Physics (JSAP) meeting.
 Despite initial scepticism in Japan, Kinoshita continued EUV research at NTT and organized joint US-Japan research on EUV in the early 1990s.

 In 1991, scientists at Bell Labs published a paper demonstrating the possibility of using a wavelength of 13.8 nm for the so-called soft X-ray projection lithography.

 To address the challenge of EUV lithography, researchers at Lawrence Livermore National Laboratory, Lawrence Berkeley National Laboratory, and Sandia National Laboratories were funded in the 1990s to perform basic research into the technical obstacles.
 The results of this successful effort were disseminated via a public/private partnership Cooperative R&D Agreement (CRADA).
 The CRADA consisted of a consortium of private companies and the Labs, manifested as an entity called the Extreme Ultraviolet Limited Liability Company (EUV LLC).
-Meanwhile back in Japan, EUV technology development was pursued in the 1990s through the ASET (Association of Super-Advanced Electronics Technologies) and Extreme Ultraviolet Lithography Development Association (EUVA) programs.
+Meanwhile, back in Japan, EUV technology development was pursued in the 1990s through the ASET (Association of Super-Advanced Electronics Technologies) and Extreme Ultraviolet Lithography Development Association (EUVA) programs.